mailjet/mailjet-apiv3-java/README.md

 #### Set connection timeouts and log requests

-You can pass customly configured HttpClient to the Mailjet client to get request logs or custom timeouts:
+You can pass a custom configured HttpClient to the Mailjet client to get request logs or custom timeouts:

 ```java
         HttpLoggingInterceptor logging = new HttpLoggingInterceptor();